 Limit the Information You Give Out

-One of the simplest things you can do to protect yourself from becoming a victim of a data breach is to limit what information you give out.
+One of the simplest things you can do to protect yourself from becoming a data breach victim is limit what information you give out.
 This is true for both online and paper forms.
 If personal information is required, make sure it is from a legitimate site and you understand how your data will be used.
 You should never give out personal information without a good reason, such as a credit pre-approval or online bank application.
-You can prevent the spread of unauthorized access to information online by using unique and difficult passwords for every site you use.
+You can also prevent the spread of unauthorized online access to information by using unique and difficult passwords for every site you use.

 Freeze Your Credit

 To place a credit freeze, you’ll need to place a freeze individually with all three credit bureaus – Experian, Equifax, and TransUnion.
 You can place a credit freeze online, by phone, or by mail.
 The online process is fairly simple.
-You may be expected to verify your identity by answering some questions.
-You’ll be given a unique PIN to unfreeze your credit.
-Keep this in a safe place so you are able to thaw your credit reports, should you need to.
+The bureaus will verify your identity by asking some questions and give you a unique PIN to unfreeze your credit.
+Keep this in a safe place for when you want to thaw your credit reports.
 If you thaw your credit online or by phone, it should take effect within one hour.

 After a Data Breach: